techhub-community/Hackbook/README.md

 $ git checkout master
 # Reset local `master` branch to match the `upstream` repository's `master` branch
 $ git reset --hard upstream/master
-# Push changes to your forked `Hacktoberfest-21` repo
+# Push changes to your forked `Hackbook` repo
 $ git push origin master
 ```

 ### 5. Ready Steady Go... :turtle: :rabbit2:

-Once you have completed these steps, you are ready to start contributing by checking our `Help Wanted` Issues and creating [pull requests](https://github.com/ietebitmesra/Hacktoberfest-21/pulls).
+Once you have completed these steps, you are ready to start contributing by checking our `Help Wanted` Issues and creating [pull requests](https://github.com/techhub-community/Hackbook/pulls).

 ### 6. Create a new branch :bangbang: